 - What needs to happen in this session to enable you to leave thinking it was worthwhile?

-To identify the exceptions to the problem plaguing the client, the therapist will ask “exception questions.”
-These are questions that probe the client’s experiences with and without his or her problem to separate out the circumstances in which the problem is most active from the circumstances in which the problem holds no power or diminished power over the client’s mood or thinking.
+To identify the exceptions to the problems plaguing clients, therapists will ask “exception questions.”
+These are questions that ask about clients’ experiences both with and without their problems.
+This helps to distinguish between circumstances in which the problems are most active and the circumstances in which the problems either hold no power or have diminished power over clients’ moods or thoughts.

 - What was it about that day that made it a better day?

-Another type of question frequently used by SFBT therapists is the “scaling question.”
-Anyone familiar with online surveys will recognize this type of question.
-It asks the client to rate their experience (such as how their problem is currently affecting them, how confident he or she is in the treatment, and how he or she feels the treatment is progressing) on a scale from 0 (lowest) to 10 (highest).
-This helps the therapist to gauge progress and learn more about the client’s motivation and confidence in finding a solution.
+It asks clients to rate their experiences (such as how their problems are currently affecting them, how confident they are in their treatment, and how they think the treatment is progressing) on a scale from 0 (lowest) to 10 (highest).
+This helps the therapist to gauge progress and learn more about clients’ motivation and confidence in finding a solution.

 For example, an SFBT therapist may ask, “On a scale from 0 to 10, how would you rate your progress in finding and implementing a solution to your problem?”
 (Antin, 2016).

 This exercise can be completed individually, but the handout may need to be modified for adult or adolescent users.